adahox/adahox/README.md

 ## Adão Dias

 Started in developer world when i was 11.
 I am curious about everything and it is what makes my love for IT increase everyday.
-CEO at [Olhar Acessível](https://www.olharacessivel.com.br) and backend developer at Lotta Leben.
+CEO at [Olhar Acessível](https://www.olharacessivel.com.br).